E-Course First Steps

 Hardware and Software Configurations

 Make sure that the computer you will use to access your online course meets the minimum hardware requirements provided in the Computer Requirements section of Marshall University Online.
+It is imperative that you stay up to date on java and flash updates on your personal computer to ensure Blackboard will run smoothly.

 Check your Internet browser, settings, and plug-ins!